PressCrew/buddypress-links/src/readme.txt

 All links that are shared by your community (with privacy mode set to public) are displayed in a central directory where your members can filter, vote, and comment on them.

+**Our demo is back online since July 24, 2015!**

-> *If you are anxious to try it out, go to the fully functional demo at http://demo.presscrew.com/*
+If you are anxious to try it out, go to the fully functional demo: http://demo.presscrew.com/

+#### Deep Integration

 Links is fully integrated with these BuddyPress core components: